 Ever put yourself on a serious diet to lose weight quickly before an event?
 Or tried to keep up with so many diet trends that you flick from one to the next?
 It happens.

-But these ‘quick fix’ diets do not work for the longer term.
+But these ‘quick fix’ diets do not work for the longer term, and are certainly not the best way to lower your BMI.
 You’re likely to lose weight fast because of the dramatic change, but it’s not sustainable to adapt your eating habits this way indefinitely.

 A balanced, calorie-controlled diet is the ticket to a healthy BMI – the safe way.
 By making simple healthier food swaps, reducing portion sizes and cutting down on high-calorie food and drink, you’re more likely to reach a healthy BMI steadily, and keep the extra weight off.